NorseJedi/opnsense-bind9/README.md

 ```
 The files `named.conf`, `named.conf.options` and `rndc.key` are not covered here, but in a default Bind9 setup, `named.conf` will have an include statement for `named.conf.local` and that's all that's needed with regards to this.

-The `hosts.conf` file here is included in `main.conf` and is just a file where you put any DNS records not handled by the OPNSense dhcp server.
+The `hosts.conf` file here is included in `main.conf` and is just a file where you put any DNS records not handled by the OPNSense DHCP server.
 You could also just put them in the `main.conf` file, I just like to keep things separate.
 It's important however that any hosts you do define statically are put in `IGNORED_HOSTS` in the config-file, otherwise you'll get duplicates and Bind will yell at you.

 #### Contents of `named.conf.local`:
 ```